 Walk along East Passyunk Avenue to find a seemingly endless assortment of local boutiques and shops selling a mix of apparel, jewelry, art, home goods and plants.
 Shop at Occasionette for quirky Philadelphia-themed gifts and home goods or stop into Nice Things Handmade to pick up a card or other craft made by a local artist.
 Metro Men’s Clothing is a landmark clothing store selling the latest in smart-casual clothes and sportswear for men.
 South Fellini features a collection of Philadelphia-themed clothing and accessories, including “jawn” t-shirts and pins featuring pretzels, hoagies, and water ice.

-You’ll also find some of the city’s best restaurants along this stretch – offering Indonesian, Italian, Filipino, French cuisine as well as a Jewish bakery (Essen Bakery) and a British savory pie shop (Stargazy).
-The “Singing Fountain” is a great place to sit and people watch as you enjoy a coffee or snack from a local café.
+You’ll also find some of the city’s best restaurants along this stretch – offering Indonesian, Italian, Filipino, French cuisine as well as a Jewish bakery (Essen Bakery) and a British savory pie shop (Storegazy).
+Feeling musical?
+Eat at Victor Café where the servers double as opera singers, performing every 20 minutes.

 Visit Bok, a former technical high school that has since been transformed into a mixed-use space, with designers, artists, candle-makers, beauty salons, and other small businesses now filling former classrooms, gymnasiums, and study spaces.
 The roof of the building is home to two of Philadelphia’s most unique dining and drinking destinations, Bok Bar and Irwin’s, each offering an unrivaled view of the cityscape from atop one of the tallest buildings in South Philadelphia.